-The familiar narrative that undocumented residents of the U.S. will compete with American citizens for jobs is as old as the Chinese Exclusion Acts.404 Related is the notion that undocumented labor drives down wages.405 In the short run, undocumented residents do compete for employment with unskilled or low-skilled U.S. citizen residents, such as those with a high school education or less.406 Some downward pressure on wages does occur for unskilled and low-skilled workers in industries like construction and meatpacking, but most researchers stress this impact is extremely modest407 or "negligible."408 At the same time, this same immigration also contributes to job growth through the establishment of new businesses409 and the patronization of established ones.411 It is
+The familiar narrative that undocumented residents of the U.S. will compete with American citizens for jobs is as old as the Chinese Exclusion Acts.
+404 Related is the notion that undocumented labor drives down wages.
+405 In the short run, undocumented residents do compete for employment with unskilled or low-skilled U.S. citizen residents, such as those with a high school education or less.
+406 Some downward pressure on wages does occur for unskilled and low-skilled workers in industries like construction and meatpacking, but most researchers stress this impact is extremely modest 407 or "negligible."
+408 At the same time, this same immigration also contributes to job growth through the establishment of new businesses 409 and the patronization of established ones.
+410 Increased low-skilled migration may also increase the number of jobs.
+411 It is